 return output

 An alternative strategy, which lets users fine-tune the workload of each task, is to partition iterations into smaller subsets that can be processed in parallel.
-Before detailing the implementation, we'll first explore how to partition a collection and its indices through the ChunkSplitters package.
+Before detailing the implementation, we'll first explore how to partition a collection along with its indices through the ChunkSplitters package.

 Below, we apply these functions to a variable x that contains the 26 letters of the alphabet.
 Note that the outputs provided require the use of collect, since chunks and index_chunks are lazy.